Breaking the Law: Music video

 Directed by Julien Temple, the video starts with vocalist Rob Halford singing from the back of a 1974 Cadillac Fleetwood Eldorado convertible.
 Halford meets with two men dressed as priests carrying guitar cases and they enter the bank together.
 For the breaking the law chorus the two men remove their disguises and are revealed to be guitarists K. K. Downing and Glenn Tipton.
 They are then joined by bassist Ian Hill and drummer Dave Holland.
-The people in the bank are incapacitated by the guitars.
+The people in the bank are apparently incapacitated by the loudness of the guitars.
 Meanwhile, the security guard (who has only just awoken) watches on in amazement on the CCTV screens.
 The band breaks into the safe (with Halford showing "extraordinary" strength in pulling apart the iron bars).
 Halford takes from the safe a golden record award for the British Steel album (the music video was shot before the album went platinum).
-They soon leave the bank with the record and drive away.
-Concert footage of Judas Priest is now on the CCTV screens, and the security guard is seen miming along with a fake guitar, very much lost in the music.
-The video ends with the full band driving back along the A40 repeating the chorus until the song is finished.
+They quickly exit the bank with the record and drive away.
+Judas Priest concert footage now appears on the CCTV screens, and the security guard is seen miming along with a fake guitar (it was supposed to be a copy of Downing's Gibson Flying V, but the body was mistakenly placed on backwards), completely immersed in the music.
+The video concludes with the full band driving back along the A40, repeating the chorus until the song ends.

 Downing later said, "I have to chuckle to myself really about how they got us to do whatever it was we were doing.
 But we were young and it was exciting and we were making probably the first ever heavy metal conceptual video.
 It reminds us that however big and powerful we were, we still did everything that people wanted us to do..."

 Performances

 Since British Steel was released, "Breaking the Law" has been a popular staple at some of Judas Priest's most famous performances.
-The performance version of the song has changed since it was first performed on the 1981 World Wide Blitz Tour for the follow up to British Steel, Point of Entry: at first, the band would play it the original way it was on British Steel.
+The performance version of the song has changed since it was first performed on the 1981 World Wide Blitz Tour for the follow-up to British Steel, Point of Entry: at first, the band would play it the original way it was on British Steel.
 Later, the band sometimes (for example on the Angel of Retribution tour) played the opening riff with Halford picking for Downing, Downing picking for Tipton and Tipton picking for Hill, then quickly spreading apart to their respective usual positions on the stage for the verse.
 Over time, the band have raised the tempo of the song during live performances, and a solo was added by Downing (since his departure, his replacement Richie Faulkner composed a new solo, replacing Downing's).
 In live performances, Halford ends the song by screaming the words "Breaking the Law".

+The song was covered with modified lyrics by American queercore band Pansy Division, with Pansy Division even performing the song live with Rob Halford on one occasion.